jamal299/product-list/README.md

 - The product list can be filtered based on the categories of each product.
 - Product selection can displays the Product details page.
 - The app colour theme changes based on the colour scheme of the system.
+- Pass query param "?banner=top" or "?banner=bottom" in home page to place banner in their respective position.
+- The default placement of banner is in top
 ```